 Try out some of the methods below:

-- Lists can work well if you are someone who prefers a linear bulleted list of key points.
+- Lists can work well if you are someone who prefers a linear, bulleted list of key points.

-Writing at university will probably feel different to other writing experiences you have had before; however, it is important to realise that writing at university is a skill you will develop over time.
+Writing at university will probably feel different to other writing experiences you have had however it is important to realise that writing at university is a skill you will develop over time.
 Your tutors understand this, and you are not expected to be a fully formed academic writer at the start of your course.

-At university you will become part of a learning community where you will develop, discuss and share new new or long-standing ideas – this is what studying is all about.
+At university you will become part of a learning community where you will develop, discuss and share new or long-standing ideas – this is what studying is all about.
 However, when sharing or presenting these ideas, it is important you acknowledge where they have come from through a practice called ‘referencing’.

 Referencing is the acknowledgment of all the original sources of information that have been used in your work.
-Whether you have quoted academic sources directly or paraphrased (summarised in your own words) you will need to learn how to cite each source according to the referencing style used on your course.
+Whether you have quoted academic sources directly or in your own words, you will need to learn how to cite each source according to the referencing style used on your course.
 These sources can include books, journal articles and webpages.
 Referencing is a skill you will develop throughout your time at university, no one is expecting you to be a referencing pro just yet.